 For example, you could find that people from a certain demographic, who travel a lot, usually have problems with the battery life of their cell phones or tablets.
 That makes them a great target audience for marketing portable charging devices.

-Your primary task though, is to find influencers who are willing to work with you?
-Follow trending topics around the sector, see who’s sharing articles on certain topics or publishing industry related trends and news.
+Your primary task though, is to find partners who are willing to work with you and match your needs.
+Follow trending topics around the sector, see who’s sharing articles on them or publishing industry related trends and news.

 Feedly is a great tool for coming up with ideas about what’s viral right now.
-Among the people sharing trending content will be those with higher engagement rates and their own small audiences.
+Among the people sharing trending content will be those with higher engagement rates and their own audiences.
 Approach them to start a conversation, show genuine interest in their work and achievements and try to be of help to them.

 Once you establish relationships with influencers or build a community, offer help, useful freebies, and make it easy for your brand advocates to share those with their own followers or friends.
 Follow the path of your own content in social media, determine your biggest advocates, and offer them a reward – giveaways, discounts, even a warm “thank you” will be appreciated.